-Improving the Accuracy of Model-based Quantitative NMR
+Improving the accuracy of model-based quantitative nuclear magnetic resonance

-Yevgen Matviychuk, Ellen Steimers, Erik von Harbou, and Daniel J. Holland University of Canterbury, Private Bag 4800, Cristchurch 8140, New Zealand Technische Universität Kaiserslautern, Erwin-Schrödinger-Straße 44, Kaiserslautern 67663, Germany Current address: BASF SE, Research and Development, Ludwigshafen, Germany Correspondence: Yevgen Matviychuk (eugene.matviychuk@canterbury.ac.nz)
+Yevgen Matviychuk1, Ellen Steimers2, Erik von Harbou^{2,a}, and Daniel J. Holland1

+1Department of Chemical and Process Engineering, University of Canterbury, Private Bag 4800, Christchurch 8140, New Zealand

+2Lehrstuhl für Thermodynamik, Technische Universität Kaiserslautern, Erwin-Schrödinger-Straße 44, Kaiserslautern 67663, Germany

+^acurrent address: BASF SE, Research and Development, Ludwigshafen, Germany

+Correspondence: Yevgen Matviychuk (eugene.matviychuk@canterbury.ac.nz)

+Received: 10 December 2019 - Discussion started: 28 January 2020 Revised: 28 April 2020 - Accepted: 30 April 2020 - Published: 2 July 2020

 Abstract.
-Low spectral resolution and extensive peak overlap are the common challenges that preclude quantitative analysis of NMR data with the established peak integration method.
+Low spectral resolution and extensive peak overlap are the common challenges that preclude quantitative analysis of nuclear magnetic resonance (NMR) data with the established peak integration method.
 While numerous model-based approaches overcome these obstacles and enable quantification, they intrinsically rely on rigid assumptions about functional forms for peaks, which are often insufficient to account for all unforeseen imperfections in experimental data.
-Indeed, even in spectra with well separated peaks

-- 5 whose integration is possible, model-based methods often achieve suboptimal results, which in turn raises the question of their validity for more challenging datasets.
+Indeed, even in spectra with well-separated peaks whose integration is possible, model-based methods often achieve suboptimal results, which in turn raises the question of their validity for more challenging datasets.
 We address this problem with a simple model adjustment procedure, which draws its inspiration directly from the peak integration approach that is almost invariant to lineshape deviations.
-Specifically, we aim to recover all useful signal left in the residual after model fitting and use it to adjust the intensity estimates of modelled peaks.
-We propose an alternative objective function, which we found particularly useful for correcting imperfect phasing of the data - 10 a critical step in the processing pipeline.
-Application of our method to the analysis of experimental data shows the accuracy improvement of 20-40% compared to the simple least squares model fitting.
+Specifically, we assume that the number of mixture components along with their ideal spectral responses are known; we then aim to recover all useful signals left in the residual after model fitting and use it to adjust the intensity estimates of modelled peaks.
+We propose an alternative objective function, which we found particularly effective for correcting imperfect phasing of the data - a critical step in the processing pipeline.
+Application of our method to the analysis of experimental data shows the accuracy improvement of 20 %-40 % compared to the simple least-squares model fitting.